This post may contain affiliate links. Please read my privacy policy.

 Searing with smoker

-If using the smoker to sear; remove the burgers from the smoker and tent with foil.
+If using the smoker to sear; remove the smoked burgers from the smoker and tent with foil.
 Turn the temperature up to at least 425°F. If using a pellet grill, make sure to put sear plates or a cast iron skillet in the smoker.

 Once 425°F temperature is reached, throw the burgers back on the sear plates / cast iron skillet and cook a couple minutes a side until well seared.
 After flipping, add cheese if you are wanting a cheeseburger.
 This should raise the internal temperature 15°F to your desired doneness.